 Coming to grips with how I sounded was disheartening since I loved singing, and I wanted to do it well.

 Around this time, I remember coming across a quote that really spoke to me and inspired me to keep at it, and it went something like, “If a thing is worth doing, it's worth doing badly.”

 I persisted with singing and recording myself over the next two years.
 Slowly over time, I could see a big improvement in how I sounded, and I eventually even started liking how I sounded in my recordings.
 Deliberately working on improving my singing taught me a simple but valuable lesson: The more you do something, the better you get.

 Now, of course, I don’t believe this is a startling revelation to anyone.
 But it’s easy to get disheartened when we want to get good at something, but we are only starting to do that thing.

 We may compare ourselves to people who have put in years or even decades of hard work, and this may make us feel so discouraged that we may not bother putting in the effort and practice required to get good at that thing.

-This insight has also been helpful in my writing and blogging journey.
+This insight has also been helpful in my writing.
 Because when I started out writing articles, even completing a single one was a real struggle, and it seemed like a monumental task.